 8. Heiligabend – Christmas Eve

-On Christmas Eve, known as Heiligabend, shops close early, and businesses often shut for part or the entire day.
+Christmas Eve on December 24th is known as Heiligabend in Germany.
+Shops close early and businesses typically shut for part or the entire day.

-Heiligabend is marked by unique customs, including the lighting of candles on the tree, which is decorated only on this occasion.
+Heiligabend is marked by unique customs, including the lighting of candles on the tree in the living room, which is decorated only on this occasion.
 A Christmas plate known as Weihnachtsteller, filled with festive treats, is placed beneath the tree.

 Families gather for a special Christmette church service, followed by singing around the tree.
-The present opening ceremony, called Bescherung, is thanks to the Christkind (Christ’s child), a figure resembling an angel, instead of Santa Claus.
+The present opening ceremony, called Bescherung, is thanks to the Christkind (Christ child), a figure resembling an angel, instead of Santa Claus or father Christmas.
 This joyous event is followed by a long family meal.

 The day after, known as the first Christmas Day (Erster Feiertag or Weihnachtstag), is centered around family and tends to be quieter, with most shops closed.
 Subsequently, the second Christmas Day on December 26th (Zweiter Feiertag) provides an opportunity for people to reconnect with extended relatives and family friends.